Indonesia Cultural Trip. Day 4-5: Mataram

 An obligatory shot.. :P (can you spot the juicy alpukat?)

-We reached to the end of this post.
-We flown back the next morning.
-Probably this could be the last foreign trip this year and hopefully I can start planning for next year trip.
-Hmm... where would be our next trip?
+We reached the end of this post.
+We flew back the next morning.
+Probably this could be the last foreign trip this year and hopefully I can start planning for next year's trip.
+Hmm... where would our next trip be?

 Comments